+44 (0) 207 252 3900 email@example.com

 This is especially true in this day and age, where you can edit any photo you take with a computer, regardless of your equipment.
 That being said, there are some useful tools that you can supplement your work with.
 A tripod can be a good tool, regardless of the camera you have.
 A tripod will make your shot very steady and blur-free.
 This is great for a straight-on shot of a building that highlights not only the building, but the space around it.
 It is also a great idea to pick up some different types of lenses.
 A popular lens in the architectural photography community is a telephoto lens.
 This is essentially a lens that gives your camera an added zoom feature, without compromising the quality of your photo.
 It is great for capturing those inaccessible parts of a large or tall building that you want to photograph.

-While many excellent architectural photos are taken in color, black and white can be a great way to showcase a building’s structure without distracting the viewer.
-If you think a building is interesting not for its colors, but for its shape and silhouette, try taking a high-contrast black and white photo.
+While many excellent architectural photos are taken in colour, black and white can be a great way to showcase a building’s structure without distracting the viewer.
+If you think a building is interesting not for its colours, but for its shape and silhouette, try taking a high-contrast black and white photo.
 This will showcase the important parts of the building without looking gaudy.

 Architectural photography is not only a beautiful form of art, but an important work of documentation.
 In hundreds of years, some of our beloved buildings might not be standing.
 With a good photo, the building will remain in our memories for a lifetime.
 Just make sure to consider basic guidelines, so your photo looks the best it can.